McGill-MMA-EnterpriseAnalytics/Fake-News-Detection/README.md

 Future work could involve testing the model on more recent and diverse datasets, incorporating additional textual features, or exploring deep learning approaches like transformers to further improve performance.

 ## Extension
+Building on our strong results with the Random Forest model, we recognized an opportunity to further innovate by exploring modern NLP-based deep learning approaches.
+Since our dataset is heavily text-focused, we hypothesized that advanced language models might capture nuanced linguistic patterns more effectively than traditional feature-engineering methods.
+In particular, we looked into Transformer-based architectures (e.g., BERT) and other deep learning frameworks that leverage contextual embeddings.
+By doing so, we aim to uncover subtler cues in writing style, syntax, and semantics that might improve classification performance.
+This exploration marks a new direction in our project, as it goes beyond the classic supervised learning pipeline and taps into state-of-the-art NLP techniques to handle the complexities inherent in large-scale textual data.

 ## 5.0 NLP Models
 To further improve classification performance, we explored **NLP-based deep learning models**.